 Studies published in The New England Journal of Medicine, and Lancet have reported achieving sustained remissions in children and adults with relapsed/refractory acute lymphoblastic leukemia (ALL) using CD19-targeted chimeric antigen receptor (CAR)-modified T cells.18,21

 Anti-CD19 CAR T cell therapy involves genetically modifying a patient’s T cells to express a CAR that is designed to target CD19, a protein expressed on the cell surface of B cell lymphomas and leukemias.18-20

 In this clinical study, CAR T was administered to 30 children and adults at the Hospital of the University of Pennsylvania with relapsed or refractory ALL.
 Of the 30 patients, 26 had relapsed B-cell, 3 had primary refractory B-cell ALL, and 1 had relapsed T-cell ALL expressing the CD19 antigen.

 Overall complete disappearance of the ALL was achieved in 90% of patients, and with follow-up of 2 to 24 months, sustained remissions have been observed in 19 patients, with 15 receiving no further treatment.

-A second study, the ZUMA-3 clinical trial evaluated the CAR T-cell therapy Tecartus® (brexucabtagene autoleucel) in 71 adult patients with relapsed or refractory B-cell precursor acute lymphoblastic leukemia .
+The ZUMA-3 clinical trial evaluated the CAR T-cell therapy Tecartus® (brexucabtagene autoleucel) in 71 adult patients with relapsed or refractory B-cell precursor acute lymphoblastic leukemia leading to FDA approval.
 At a median follow-up of 16.4 months, 71% of treated patients achieved a complete response and the average survival duration among all responders had not yet been reached.21

 A major side effect of CAR T is cytokine-release syndrome and this was reported in 27% of patients requiring intensive management and support.
 Cytokine-release syndrome is a documented side effect of CAR T typically starting the day after infusion.19